Roulette Odds Explained | Roulette Payouts, Bet Types, Tips, & More

 Choose the Right Roulette Game

 Any roulette player needs to choose the best game for their bankroll.
-While retail casinos might have offered higher limits for American Roulette and its elevated house edge, players at any online casino get access to various games and table minimums and maximums.
+While retail casinos might offer higher limits for American Roulette and its elevated house edge, players at any online casino have access to various games and table minimums and maximums.

 European and French variants offer the best return-to-player (RTP) averages.
 You can check the game’s information tab for details about RTP and payouts.